delashu/delashu.github.io/bigdat/dl.md

 sv = explainer.shap_values(test_flow[0][0]);
 ```

-The values are then plotted to visualize how the shapley values attributes certain parts of the image to classify the bugs:
+The values are then plotted:
 ```python
 shap_img = shap.image_plot(sv, test_flow[0][0], show = False)
 ```
 The below image is output:
 ![shap plot](shap.png)

-Draw inference from the plot.
+ The shapley values are found along the x axis.
+The values are colored such that the colors attribute distinct parts of the image to classify each bug type.